primer-computational-mathematics/book/notebooks/coding/Fundamentals of Computer Science/intro.md

-# Fundamentals of Computer Science
+# Fundamentals of computer science

 In this section, we are going to present basic concepts and methods which will make your code faster and more elegant.